fspoettel/blaupause/README.md

 gulp
 ```

+If you want to update the `test`-folder, use the `$test`flag in `build.scss` and update the test-folder with running `gulp test`.

 #### css/scss

 The scss is divided in three main categories: *globals, locals & recipes*.
 Globals contain shared styles.
 The locals-folder is meant for page or module-specific styles.
-Recipes provide minimalistic implementations of common layout / UI patterns (some of them adapted from inuit.css's great implementations).
+Recipes provide minimalistic implementations of common layout / UI patterns (some of them adapted from *inuit.css'* great implementations).

 The *globals*-folder is grouped in several sub-folders: